seanorourke7/taped/README.md

 ## Marketing

-An [LucaTaped Facebook Page](https://www.facebook.com/people/LucaTaped/61557013865668/) was created to demonstrate promotion of the LucaTaped store on social media.
+A [LucaTaped Facebook Page](https://www.facebook.com/people/LucaTaped/61557013865668/) was created to demonstrate promotion of the LucaTaped store on social media.
 Posts informing customers of deals and new products would be made on the page with the hopes of drawing in more revenue.
 Facebook provides an easy, minimal-step process to allow business owners to promote their business, with additional paid 'boost' features to further promote and spread the reach of the posts.
 LucaTaped also offers a newsletter subscription service through MailChimp.

 Within the head's meta tags of the base template are researched keywords and a description of LucaTaped's goal as a business.
 These keywords have been researched to ensure that both short-tail and long-tail keywords are included.
 Keywords such as 'scooter', 'stunts' and 'skatepark' aim to reach most of the market, with additional descriptive key phrases such as 'buy scooter accessories' and 'buy grip tape' to draw in users who know exactly what type of product they are looking for.
 Important keywords like 'Grip Tape' and 'Scooter' are present in the product names and descriptions in the hope to catch a chance to appear at the top of the customers' Google searches.